-- use_exact_name (bool) Whether an error should be raised if name is not unique.
-See Status.name not unique. - no_start_server (bool) Do not automatically start the JACK server when it is not already running.
+- no_start_server (bool) Do not automatically start the JACK server when it is not already running.
 This option is always selected if JACK_NO_START_SERVER is defined in the calling process environment. - servername (str) Selects from among several possible concurrent server instances.
 Server names are unique to each user.
-If unspecified, use "default" unless JACK_DEFAULT_SERVER is defined in the process environment. - session_id (str) Pass a SessionID Token.
+If unspecified, use 'default' unless JACK_DEFAULT_SERVER is defined in the process environment. - session_id (str) Pass a SessionID Token.
 This allows the sessionmanager to identify the client again.